poplars-dev/poplars-dev.github.io/_customizations/poplar_bcknotify.md

 ## How does it work?

-When a shipment is posted, the Customer Backorder Notification script checks each line in the order.
+When a shipment is posted, the Customer Backorder Notification customization checks each line in the order.
 If any lines have quantity on backorder, an email notification is generated based on a user configurable template and emailed to the customer based on the A/R Customer delivery method.

 ## Pricing